jaye311/jaye311/README.md

 ## Hello 👋

-- 🔭 I’m currently working on university (SJSU), Responsible Computing Club (RCC) Consulting Ambassador, writing algorithms in Python, solving LeetCode and HackerRank problems in Java.
+- 🔭 I’m currently working on university (SJSU, writing algorithms in Python, solving LeetCode and HackerRank problems in Java.
-- 🌱 I’m currently learning about Bioinformatics, Object Oriented Design, Relational Database Management Systems, Computer Systems, Business Communication, Python, and SQL.
+- 🌱 I’m currently learning about Bioinformatics II, Operating Systems, Programming Paradigms, Computer Architecture, Data Visualization, Information Security, and [Crafting Interpreters](https://craftinginterpreters.com/).
 - 👯 I’m looking to collaborate on any projects related to Computer Science, Coding, Health, Biotechnology/Biomedical/Bioinformatics, Engineering, Science
-- 🤔 I’m looking for help with getting an internship/coop for Summer 2025.
+- 🤔 I’m looking for help with getting an internship/coop for Winter 2025/Summer 2026.
 - 💬 Ask me about anything
 - 📫 How to reach me: johnathanaye311@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like reading
+- ⚡ Fun fact: I like reading the Bible